choulab/lab-website/content/handbook/setup.md

 ## Documentation
 ### Ideas

-We use [Evernote](https://evernote.com/) to document all *conceptual* aspects of a project, which includes the following items:
+We use [Evernote](https://evernote.com/) to record all *conceptual* aspects of a project, which includes the following:

 - **Meeting** notes: this includes both group and project meetings, and informal discussions with colleagues and advisors
 - **Reading** notes: annotate papers that you've read and find relevant